Sir-Muguna/healthcare_data_pipeline/README.md

 ## Dashboard

-A simple interactive dashboard will be created on Looker for data analysis.
+A simple interactive dashboard will be created on PowerBI for data analysis.

 ![MetaData](include/images/HealthCare_Dashboard.png)